Siti Saleha: Early life

+Career

+Siti rose to fame playing the titular role of Nora Elena in the eponymous TV3 drama.

+In 2025, Siti was appointed as the brand ambassadors of 8th Malaysia International Film Festival held from 19 to 27 July 2025.

 Personal life

-Saleha announced her engagement to civil servant, Lutfi Azhar, at a private ceremony at her family's residence in Klang on 26 November 2016.
+Saleha announced her engagement to civil servant Lutfi Azhar, at a private ceremony at her family's residence in Klang on 26 November 2016.
 On 28 July 2017, Saleha married Ahmad Lutfi Azhar.
 Their wedding reception was held at TPC Bukit Kiara, Kuala Lumpur.
 On 17 January 2022, after four years of marriage, the couple divorced.
+In November 2024, she announced her engagement with Joshua Fitton, a fashion designer.